 - Medical professionals prescribe Testosterone Replacement Test (TRT) to those with low T to achieve normal levels

-- There is no pill – as TRT pills cause liver toxicity
+- There is no pill to cure deficiency – as TRT pills cause liver toxicity,

-- Common methods are gel, injections, or chewable prescriptions
+- Common prescriptions include gels, injections, or chewable prescriptions.

-- Low T causes low red blood count resulting in anemia; however, TRT may sometimes cause too much blood & needs to be monitored for blood count and prostate growth
+- Low T causes lower red blood count resulting in anemia.
+However, TRT may sometimes cause too much blood & needs to be monitored for blood count and prostate growth.

 What are the natural ways of increasing Testosterone?

-- Exercise: makes muscles physically and metabolically stronger; one of the best ways to increase testosterone levels and balance other hormones
+- Exercise makes muscles physically and metabolically stronger; one of the best ways to increase your levels and balance other hormones.

-- Weight training: increases muscle mass and metabolism; highly recommended natural way to increase testosterone; medical professionals recommend 30 minutes of weight training at least twice a week
+- Weight training increases muscle mass and metabolism.
+It is the best natural way to increase levels.
+Medical professionals recommend 30 minutes of weight training at least twice a week.

-- Stress relief: stress lowers testosterone and other androgens; low testosterone levels slow down metabolism resulting in reduced muscle mass and increased body fat
+- Stress relief – stress lowers testosterone and other androgens.
+Low T slows down metabolism resulting in reduced muscle mass and increased body fat.

-- Vitamin D: although critical for bone health, it is equally important for muscles; lower Vitamin D results in tired, flabby, and weak muscles (Vitamin deficiency increases over age & data suggest more than half of US elders are below recommended Vitamin D levels)
+- Vitamin D – although critical for bone health, it is equally important for muscles; lower Vitamin D results in tired, flabby, and weak muscles (Vitamin D deficiency increases over age & data suggest more than half of US elders are below recommended Vitamin D levels).

-- Sleep time: our body secretes hormones while sleeping; without enough sleep, not enough testosterone will be produced
+- Sleep time – our body secretes hormones while sleeping, without enough sleep body can’t produce enough.